dlh01/dave-wpstarterkit/README.markdown

 about overwriting in `wordpress/wp-content` because everything should be stored in the `assets` directory.
 That said:

-1. WordPress will still store file uploads in `wordpress/wp-content/uploads` by default.
-You will need to change this settings manually after installation in the Dashboard at Settings
-> Media > "Store uploads in this folder."

-2. *Always back up your entire site before upgrading*.
+**Always back up your entire site before upgrading**.

-If you prefer to use the default `/wordpress/wp-content` directory, then delete `wp-config.php`, copy `wp-config-sample.php` from the `wordpress` directory into parent directory, rename it `wp-config.php`, and edit the file normally.
+If you prefer to use the default `/wordpress/wp-content` directory, then delete `wp-config.php` and copy `wp-config-sample.php` from the `wordpress` directory as you would during a normal installation.

+## Additional modifications to wp-config.php ##

+-   `WP_SITEURL` is predefined to include the `wordpress` directory.
+    Otherwise, WordPress won't know to look in `wordpress` for the installation files when you first navigate to the root directory.
+    Note that defining `WP_SITEURL` also locks the setting in the Dashboard but does not also change the database value.
+For more information, [see the Codex][5].

+    If you remove the `WP_SITEURL` definition before installation, you will get a 404 at your_url.com; just browse to your_url.com/wordpress and the installer should work fine.

 ## Local development with local-config.php ##